Storyflow Logo

 For the very large number of marketing teams already living in Canva, Canva Whiteboards is the frictionless option.
 You can brainstorm a campaign and then turn the chosen direction into actual social posts, decks, and assets without changing tools, which is a real advantage for content-heavy teams.

 Where it loses: whiteboarding and brainstorming are secondary features bolted onto a design tool, so the structure and AI-driven development are lighter than in purpose-built tools.
-Canva is the right call when the brainstorm needs to flow straight into produced marketing assets, and the wrong call when you need deep idea development before any design happens.
+Canva is the right call when the brainstorm needs to flow straight into produced marketing assets, and the wrong call when you need deep idea development first.
+In the loop, Canva collapses Hand-off into production: the chosen direction becomes real posts and decks without a tool switch, a genuine edge for content-heavy teams, even though the Converge step gets little help from the tool itself.

 8. ClickUp Whiteboards